PACIFIC FUNDPACIFIC FUND

 It's Time to Look East.

 First to emerge from the coronavirus pandemic, the Asia ex Japan region is in robust health and its innovative companies are thriving.
-Roderick Snell surveys the Asian landscape and argues that Asia is where to look for superior long-term growth.June 2020
+Roderick Snell surveys the Asian landscape and argues that Asia is where to look for superior long-term growth.May 2020

 Pacific Horizon Investment Trust and Pacific Fund – Manager Insights.